keento0809/CountryBeen/README.md

 - Download or clone the repository
 - Run `npm install`
-- Run `npm run dev` to start running the app
+- Run `npm start` to start running the app

 ## Approach